dijasila/ASE/doc/ase/calculators/vasp.rst

 For many elements, VASP is distributed with a choice of pseudopotential setups.
 These may be hard/soft variants of the pseudopotential or include additional valence electrons.
-Three base setups are provided:
+Four base setups are provided:

     minimal (default):
         If a PAW folder exists with the same name as the element,